 Year 3 curriculum further introduces students to the theories and methods of urban and regional development and urban policy and governance.
 It will also introduce students to urban planning and management.
-Further spatial analysis, planning and design skills will be developed in Urban Studies Studio and Communication Studio.
+Further spatial analysis, planning and design skills will be developed in Urban Studies Studio.
 They will also be taking research methodology course to develop their urban analysis skills.
-Students will take Elective courses from other departments and faculties to broaden their knowledge and develop multi-disciplinary perspectives.
+Students will take Elective courses from other departments and faculties and University Common Core course to broaden their knowledge and develop multi-disciplinary perspectives.

+- 1 Common Core course (6 credits)

 - Urban Planning and Urban Management (6 credits)

 - Urban Studies Studio II (12 credits)

-- Communication Studio II (6 credits)

-- Environment, Community and Design (6 credits)
+- BIM, CIM and New Urban Data Applications (6 credits)

 - Introduction to Conservation (6 credits)

 - Urban Policy and Governance (6 credits)

 - 3 Electives (18 credits)